Skip to content

 By your 40s, retirement savings should be a well-established habit.
 This decade is about maximizing contributions and watching compounding work.

-Cash savings target: 6 months of expenses is the standard at this stage, especially if you have a mortgage, kids, or other dependents.
+Cash savings target: 6 months of expenses, especially if you have a mortgage, kids, or other dependents.
 You should also have sinking funds for predictable large expenses (home repairs, car replacement, kids’ activities).

 AgeRetirement savings target